pdxiv/LuaScott/Adventure Editor Manual.md

 object 34.

 There are a few oddities about the XREF command.
-An XREF can not be done on message 0.
+An XREF cannot be done on message 0.
 It may also give strange results on nouns.
 XREF can find every occurrence of a noun number.
 However, no distinction is made from nouns and auto action probabilities.
 Just list the actions after the